Frequently Asked Questions

 However, most medications for animals are low dosages and thus not harmful to humans.

-You should have the name of the medication ready and call your veterinarian or
+You should have the name of the medication ready and call your veterinarian or poison control immediately.

 Poison Control